 - St Kilda Community Housing

-Entirely philanthropic and local government funded, Functional Zero projects are made possible through the generosity of:
+Functional Zero projects are made possible through the Victorian Government, local governments and the generous philanthropic support of:

 - Estate of the late Ernest Lonsdale Brown